 HGTV, I once thought, was only for gardeners and DIYers.
-That was until my wife and I developed a serious guilty pleasure for House Hunters International.
-I’ve never believed that I have an addictive personality, but watching this likely-staged and often ridiculous show proved otherwise.
-And thankfully so, because it planted the seed that led us to book an impromptu trip to Panama.
+That was until I developed a serious guilty pleasure for House Hunters International.
+And thankfully so, as it planted the seed that led me to book an impromptu trip for 10 days in Panama.

-It didn’t take long after landing to know we were going to love this Central American country.
-After an intermittently-irritating family trip to Morocco, easy-going Panama restored our love for travel.
-Normalcy returned to our traveller universe.
+It didn’t take long to realize I’d love this Central American country.
+After an irritating family trip a year prior, easy-going Panama restored my love for travel.
+Normalcy returned to my traveler universe.

-There’s more to do in Panama that the glossy vacations brochures let on.
-As a Central American beach vacation, Panama’s picking up steam.
-Yet, few independent travellers move beyond the Panama City “beach bubble” into the Panamanian hinterlands to dig deeper into the country.
+There’s more to do in Panama than glossy vacation brochures let on.
+As a Central American beach vacation, Panama is picking up steam.
+Yet, few travelers move beyond the “beach bubble” into the Panamanian hinterlands to dig deeper into the country.

 First impressions of Panama City are of a place that’s got more money racing through its veins than other Central American cities.
 And with the country’s most famous attraction running through the city, it’s not as if we don’t know why.